 As leaders in the business of lifelong learning, we often focus much of our time and money trying to design and deliver impactful learning experiences – whether that’s choosing the most knowledgeable subject matter experts we can find or trying to incorporate best practices about how adults learn.

 But the reality is, learning is a two-way street and none of this matters if the learner isn’t engaged and doesn’t embrace responsibility for their own learning.

-In this episode of the Leading Learning podcast, Celisa and Jeff discuss a concept they hope will become a trend: learner responsibility.
+In this episode of the Leading Learning Podcast, co-hosts Celisa Steele and Jeff Cobb discuss a concept they hope will become a trend: learner responsibility.
 They talk about why we need to reassert the learner’s responsibility for learning, what it requires, and how we can support learners in embracing that responsibility.

 Listen to the Show

 [00:20] – In this episode, we’re going to talk about a topic that we think should be a trend, but isn’t as far as we can tell – and we invite listeners to disagree on our assessment by leaving a comment here in the show notes.

 [01:02] – The trend that will be discussed came to mind while planning for the Leading Learning Symposium.
 The event, designed specifically for senior leaders at organizations in the business of lifelong learning, got us thinking about how learning happens.

 There have been positive trends in adult lifelong learning over the past several years.